 Again, energy bites are super versatile so it possible to take any combination of ingredients to create your own unique recipe.

-Just in case you’re unsure where to get some of these ingredients let me offer some suggestions.
+Just in case you’re unsure where to get some of these ingredients, or which versions of each to try, let me offer some suggestions.

-A couple years ago I had a hard time finding this ingredient but now these dates seem to be more popular.
-Medjool dates can be found in the bulk section, or dried fruit section, of any large grocery store.
-They might also be in the nature food section of the grocery store.
-Definitely, check out the bulk section because they’re much cheaper there.
-Please note that Medjool dates come with pits, so those need to be removed prior to using.
+Please note that Medjool dates come with pits, so those need to be removed prior to use.
 Also, I recommend soaking the dates in warm water for 10 minutes before processing.
 This softens them up and makes it easier to blend.

-This is in the baking, nature, and/or bulk section.
+These items are easily found in the baking or bulk section.
 Make sure to get unsweetened shredded coconut – it’s much healthier for you.